Skip to content

 Under National Socialism, cigarettes were considered “essential to the war effort”.
 One of the architects, Alexander Popp, had already joined the NSDAP in 1935.

 Production continued until Linz was surrendered without a fight on May 4, 1945.
-Shortly before this, five communist workers and resistance fighters from the Tabakfabrik were murdered in the Mauthausen concentration camp.
+Shortly before, five communist workers and resistance fighters from the Tabakfabrik were murdered in the Mauthausen concentration camp.

 National Socialists in uniform and Tabakfabrik workers at a factory concert in 1938.